-- three waters investment of \$1.6 billion, which includes asset renewals of \$939 million together with investments in reservoirs, a range of works to reduce flooding risks, works to improve environmental water quality, Infrastructure acceleration fund projects (stormwater and wastewater) and water meters etc. to name a few. - transport investment of \$544M, including asset renewals of \$149M together with investment for the Cross Valley Transport Connections project, Tupua Horo Nuku, Eastern Hutt road resilience etc. - 3. investment in solid waste to the value of \$58M, in city development to the value of \$167M, in open spaces, and social, cultural and wellbeing to the value of \$188M.
+- three waters investment of \$1.6 billion, which includes asset renewals of \$944 million together with investments in reservoirs, a range of works to reduce flooding risks, works to improve environmental water quality, Infrastructure acceleration fund projects (stormwater and wastewater) and water meters etc. to name a few. - transport investment of \$545 million, including asset renewals of \$149 million together with investment for the Cross Valley Transport Connections project, Tupua Horo Nuku, Eastern Hutt road resilience etc. - 3. investment in solid waste to the value of \$59 million, in city development to the value of \$219 million, in social, cultural and wellbeing to the value of \$203 million and corporate areas to the value of \$42M.